 D2 does rust if neglected, so make sure to keep it dry and give it a light coat of oil when you store it, but with a quality knife you should be doing that anyway.

-Operation: Benchmade have a reputation for smooth knives that open easily and the 710 is no exception.
+Operation: Benchmade has a reputation for smooth knives that open easily and the 710 is no exception.
 The handle liners eliminate friction, while two thumb studs on the blade allow fast, ambidextrous opening.

-As usual the Axis Lock is operated by two studs, riding in slots each side of the handle.
+As usual, the Axis Lock is operated by two studs, riding in slots on each side of the handle.
 It can be operated by drawing back one or both studs; when locked up the blade is very secure, with no horizontal or vertical play.

 Overall this is a sturdy knife that’s comfortable to use and has a lot of cutting power.
 It’s practical for EDC, just squeezing in under the size and weight limits most people are going to be happy with.
 For general cutting, as a light hunting knife or as boat gear it’s an excellent choice.

-Kershaw Rake 1780CB Cutting Knife - Folding Knife - 3.50" Blade - Curved Trailing Point Design – A 3.5 inch clip point blade makes this a very versatile cutter; the finger-grooved G10 handle gives excellent grip.
+Kershaw Rake 1780CB– A 3.5 inch clip point blade makes this a very versatile cutter; the finger-grooved G10 handle gives excellent grip.
 You can also mount the clip for tip-down carry if this is a big deal for you.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.